-A cost-cutting measure is conducted for the 2.0 S CVT as it is the only variant that is manufactured as a 5-seater crossover – diesel variants are all 7-seater.
-All variants benefit from a black leather material finish.
+The 2.0 S CVT is for budget-conscious buyers as it is the only variant manufactured as a 5-seater crossover – the diesel variants are all 7-seater.
+All trim levels benefit from a black leather material finish.

 Honda CR-V Variants: Engine and Performance

-Only the top-spec SX variant comes with an all-wheel-drive with torque indicator while the rest utilize a front-wheel-drive layout.
+Only the top-spec SX variant comes with an all-wheel-drive with torque indicator while the rest uses a front-wheel-drive layout.
 All variants come with a paddle shifter and eco assist system.

 Honda CR-V Variants: Safety

-For the top-spec SX variant, it comes with an exclusive Honda SENSING.
-This driver-assistive technology comes with more safety features like adaptive cruise control, low speed follow, collision mitigation braking system, lane keep assist system, road departure mitigation, forward collision warning, and lane departure warning.
+Moreover, the top-spec SX variant and S Diesel comes with the Honda SENSING drive assist suite.
+The aforementioned kit includes adaptive cruise control, low speed follow, collision mitigation braking system, lane keep assist system, road departure mitigation, forward collision warning, and lane departure warning.